 - Biotinylation reaction (steps 45-47) is performed at 65°C, although most protocols are incubating HPDP-biotin with RNA at 24°C. I guess that this is part of the protocol optimization.
 Could the authors comment on that?

 This is to deal with poor batches of HPDP-biotin.
-Some of the batches have a tendency to precipitate during the biotinylation, performing this at 65 oC eliminates this.
+Some batches have a tendency to precipitate during the biotinylation, and performing this at 65 oC eliminates this.
 This is mentioned in the step “This heating is required as some HPDP batches precipitate at room temperature in the RNA sample”

 - page 4, line 128.
 Spike-in with S. pombe cells or labelled RNA is proposed at different steps (step 8 or step 23).
 Could the authors give more information on the spike-in procedure (ratio of S. pombe cells, expression of a permease…)?